bbauska/meta-react-basics/README.md

 procedure or calculation, and then return an output.

 Well, a React component acts much like a traditional JavaScript function.
-In this section (10), you&apos;ll continue your exploration of the structure of the React architecture by learning about functional components.
+In this section (10), you'll continue your exploration of the structure of the React architecture by learning about functional components.